nicolas-van/pygreen/README.markdown

 generated when using pygreen serve, name them with the .mako extension.
 They will not be exported.

+### I miss feature XYZ, can you add it?

+No, but you can, easily.
+PyGreen can be a command line application or it can be a small framework to ease creation of complete Python web applications.
+PyGreen is just [Mako](http://www.makotemplates.org/) templates served using the [Bottle](http://bottlepy.org/) web framework.
+You can easily modify any of these using some python code.
+Example:

 ### What else?

 There is nothing else.
 PyGreen was created to be a static web site generator